-- Matters of Control (a) - (i) The location of buildings. - (ii) The location of entrance and exit lanes and the configuration and dimensions of access driveways and vehicle parking and turning areas. - (iii) The location and design of any advertising sign. - (b) Conditions - (i) The maximum gross floor area of premises used for retail sales shall not exceed 50m2. - In all other respects, road-side sales activities shall comply with the relevant (ii) conditions for permitted activities.
+- (a) Matters of Control - (i) The location of buildings. - (ii) The location of entrance and exit lanes and the configuration and dimensions of access driveways and vehicle parking (if chosen to be provided) and turning areas. - (iii) The location and design of any advertising sign. - (b) Conditions - (i) The maximum gross floor area of premises used for retail sales shall not exceed 50m2. - (ii) In all other respects, road-side sales activities shall comply with the relevant conditions for permitted activities.